Vlasta Děkanová: Post-WWII competitive record and reputation

 "Deliberately, much less with approval of the Women's Technical Committee COS, sister Vlasta Děkanová was named a substitute on the competing team.
 She is not prepared for the contest and lacks other qualifications, which in all probability will be impossible to remedy and the team will start minus an alternate."

-Additionally, in her autobiography, Provaznikova wrote further on this particular subject.
+Additionally, in her autobiography, Provazníková wrote further on this particular subject.

 "They [the "communists"] simply demanded I put Vlasta Děkanová on the list of members of the Olympic team.
 I refused, stating that inclusion in this group was earned through a series of tests and no one had the right to change this.
 I also added that to use Děkanová as an alternate would imperil the final outcome, since both substitutes would be involved in the optional team exercise with indian clubs, which was her weak point.
 She was a former top competitor, brought up in the old school and lacked the supple, fluent movement needed for that particular drill.
 While I was chairman of the Women's Technical Committee FIG the communists could not afford a public break with me as it would cause worldwide attention.
 Nonetheless, since Nora Buddeusová was an excellent international judge and we needed her in that capacity, we moved Vlasta Děkanová up from assistant to head coach.
 We paid dearly for that compromise at the games."

-Provaznikova’s assertions about Děkanová, however, contrast with at least one piece of evidence suggesting Děkanová’s continued prime competitive abilities post-WWII when she was 37 years old.
+Provazníková's assertions about Děkanová, however, contrast with at least one piece of evidence suggesting Děkanová's continued prime competitive abilities post-WWII when she was 37 years old.
 In a domestic competition, on 6 October 1946, featuring dozens of contestants, Děkanová placed 2nd with 66.7 points, which was 95.28% of the maximum score of 70, just behind her perennial World Championship and Olympic teammate Zdeňka Veřmiřovská who scored 67.2 points, or 96% of the maximum possible score, and 5 or more percentage points ahead of all of the rest of her competitors.
 In this 2nd place position, Děkanová placed far ahead of 3 individuals who apparently made the Olympic team less than 2 years later: Miloslava Misáková who was tied for 12th place with 56.2 points, Olga Šilhánová who was tied for 18th place with 54.7 points, and Věra Růžičková who was in 30th place with 44.2 points.